nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ## 1. Introduction

 Our application doTASK helps to improve your productivity and accountability in managing your daily activities.
-The main feature of our application is the prioritization framework, which let you focus on the important things.
-This user guide will provide you with the basic information in setting up the doTASK, as well as how to use it to make you become more efficient in prioritising your tasks.
+The main feature of our application is its prioritisation framework, which lets you focus on the important things.
+This user guide will provide you with the basic information you'll need in setting up doTASK, as well as how to use it to make you more efficient in prioritising your tasks.

 ## 2. Quick Start